 Subsequent to the individual and aggregate definitions of ROE and ROA as measures of return on investments, the distinction between these two can further be highlighted in terms of the entity to which returns are measured as accruing to.
 ROA measures returns to the providers of capital irrespective of the form of capital provided- equity or debt.
 ROE on the other hand, can be viewed as a penetrating measure of returns to the providers of equity capital i.e., the ordinary shareholders.
 An important variable used in measuring firm value is Tobin's Q. It is an accounting variable and depicts the value added by the management.
 Thus, it is a performance variable in terms of company valuation (Garg, 2007).
-Tobin's Q is defined as the ratio of market value of the company to the book value of total assets, where the market value of the company is measured by the sum of the market value of equity and the book value of total liabilities.
+Tobin's Q is defined as the ratio of market value of the company to the book value of total assets, where the market value of total liabilities.